Department of Natural Resources Board

 Regulations

-Property-specific regulations outlined in this booklet could change due to the need for emergency regulations.
+Property-specific regulations outlined on this website could change due to the need for emergency regulations.
 Such changes will be publicized on the SCDNR website as any new emergency legislation is passed.
-Discrepancies between this book and any statute or regulation shall be governed by the statute or regulation.
-To research laws, visit http://www.scstatehouse.gov/code/statmast.php.
-SCDNR will issue news releases to clarify any changes to regulations, errors or omissions in this booklet.
+Discrepancies between this website and any statute or regulation shall be governed by the statute or regulation.
+To research laws, visit http://www.scstatehouse.gov.
+SCDNR will issue news releases to clarify any changes to regulations, errors or omissions.

 Other information is published only in SCDNR news releases.
 This includes announcements relative to shrimp baiting, public hearings, SCDNR Board decisions and position statements, new legislation, youth activities, mobility impaired US Dept. of Agriculture cost-share programs, special lottery hunts, schedules for newly acquired areas and many other items of interest.
-SCDNR news releases are published weekly and distributed free to editors of all regional and local newspapers and are available to the public on the SCDNR website.
+SCDNR news releases are available to the public on the SCDNR website.

 Important Information